isomerpages/nlb-mobile-guide/get-started-with/3-Libby.md

 		<input type="radio" name="acc" id="acc17">
         <label for="acc17">Does my “Skip the Line” loan contribute to my loan quota?</label>
         <div class="acc-body">
-  <p>Yes, it contributes to your loan quota (i.e. 16 eBooks/eAudiobooks).</p><p>Do note that you can only borrow one “Skip the Line” title at a time, regardless of how many
+  <p>Yes, it contributes to your loan quota (i.e. 16 eBooks/eAudiobooks).</p><p class="end-note">Do note that you can only borrow one “Skip the Line” title at a time, regardless of how many
 eBooks / eAudiobooks you currently have on loan.</p>
   </div>
 </div>